Battleground states rush to count ballots after mostly smooth Election Day vote

 State officials said they have “reason to believe” that the threats received in the state originated in Russia, Arizona Secretary of State Adrian Fontes said Tuesday afternoon.

-CNN’s Brian Todd, Zachary Cohen, Casey Tolan, Holmes Lybrand, Scott Glover, Pamela Brown, Jim Acosta and Laura Dolan contributed to this report.
+CNN’s Sean Lyngaas, Dalia Faheid, Brian Todd, Zachary Cohen, Casey Tolan, Holmes Lybrand, Scott Glover, Pamela Brown, Jim Acosta and Laura Dolan contributed to this report.

 The-CNN-Wire